 E. Political Activities

-Non-charities: Non-charitable NGOs may freely engage in political and legislative activities.
+Other NGOs: Other NGOs may freely engage in political and legislative activities subject to electoral law and broadcasting legal restrictions.

 F. Racial Discrimination